beckn/protocol-specifications/docs/BECKN-003-Beckn-Protocol-Communication-Draft-01.md

 ## Published on
 December 10, 2021

+## Updated on
+July 02, 2024

 ## Expires on
-December 10, 2021 or Date of publication of next draft which ever is earlier
+December 10, 2024 or Date of publication of next draft which ever is earlier

 ## License
-CC-BY-ND
+CC-BY-NC-SA

 ## Authors
-1. Ravi Prakash : ravi@becknfoundation.org
+1. Ravi Prakash : ravi@becknprotocol.io

 ## Reviewers
-1. Sujith Nair : sujith@becknfoundation.org
+1. Sujith Nair : sujith@becknprotocol.io
 2. Pramod Varma : pramod@ekstep.org

 # Abstract
 Communication on beckn enabled networks is server-to-server.
-Server-to-server means that communication between any two systems on a beckn network does not involve the client application.
-The client is free to render the data in whatever form chosen by the product.
+Server-to-server means that communication between any two systems on a beckn network does not involve the client application (like the website or the mobile app).
+The client is thus free to render the data in whatever form chosen by the product.

 Secondly, all communication is asynchronous.
-Asynchronous API calls do not block (or wait) for the API call to return from the receiver server in the same session.
-Instead, an immediate acknowledgment is sent to the sender server in the same session and the actual response from the receiver server is in the form of a callback API call to the sender server.
+Asynchronous API calls do not block (or wait) for the response to return from the receiver server in the same session.
+This is done to replicate real-world behaviour of economic transactions across various domains and use cases.
+For example, a hotel booking confirmation request does not _always_ get a response in the same session.
+Sometimes the customer needs to wait for 24 hours or more to receive a confirmation.
+Sometimes the provider needs to send information to the consumer without them explicitly requesting it like in the case of a driver cancelling a confirmed ride before pickup.
+Such asynchronocity avoids the BAP continously polling the BPP until it receives a status update.
+Instead, an immediate acknowledgment is sent to the BAP in the same session and the actual response from the BPP is in the form of a callback API call to the BAP.
 The above two features provide a remarkable advantage as all sorts of innovations are possible in the application layer due to the experience layer being unbundled from the session and presentation layer of the application.

 # Introduction
 A beckn enabled network has multiple entities communicating with each other via standard protocol APIs.
 The following types of communication are possible.